ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Create Race Manager Server Script

 The race manager server script is going to handle a few different things.
-We will be modifying this script a few times throughout the tutorial.
+You will be modifying this script a few times throughout the tutorial.
 In this section the following items will be covered.

 - Only start races when the server has players.
 - Move players to the starting positions.